MatejMecka/AssistantSlack/README.md

 ![](http://i.imgur.com/vskvm93.png)

 A Google Assistant, but on Slack.
+It allows you to search Google, fetch the date, look up GIFs, and more.
+More features are in the works.

 ### Requirements: